Category Archives: Oregon

 Territorial Highway

-Turn R on Spencer Creek Rd., which is all more open grassland and the nearest thing to boring on the route.
-The next intersection is confusing because both roads change their names there—the crossing road is Bailey Hill Rd. to your L and Lorane Highway to your R, and straight ahead Spencer Creek becomes Lorane Hwy—but it doesn’t matter because I don’t think there’s any signage there anyway.
+Turn R on Spencer Creek Rd., which is all more open grassland and farms and the nearest thing to boring on the route.
+The next intersection is confusing because both roads change their names there—the crossing road is Bailey Hill Rd. to your L and Lorane Highway to your R, and straight ahead Spencer Creek becomes Lorane Hwy.
+There is a road sign a hundred feet before the intersection, and another with its back toward you on the other side of the intersection.
 Go straight onto Lorane, and turn R. on McBeth.

 Briggs Hill Road

 McBeth and Fox Hollow are my favorite part of the ride and the most exciting.
-McBeth is almost entirely up, 2+ miles of pretty woods and moderate climbing (5-7%) that you will notice.
-When McBeth dead-ends, take Fox Hollow Rd. to the R and discover an unexpectedly exhilarating descent as you give back all the elevation you gained on McBeth, then descend mildly to Lorane Hwy.
+McBeth is almost entirely up, 2+ miles of pretty woods and moderate climbing (5-8%) that you will notice.
+When McBeth dead-ends, take Fox Hollow Rd. to the R and discover an unexpectedly exhilarating, fast (35 mph+) descent as you give back all the elevation you gained on McBeth, then descend mildly to Lorane Hwy.
+FHR has been freshly (as of 8/23) repaved with chipseal, which dampens the descending slightly but is a strong argument against riding the loop in the other direction.
 Take Lorane to the L. back to Gillespie Corners.
-This leg is typically fairly busy shoulder riding, but it’s short and mostly a gentle downhill and it goes by what I think is the prettiest meadow in the area.
+This leg is typically fairly busy shoulder riding, but it’s short and mostly a gentle downhill and it goes by what I think is are prettiest meadows in the area.

 At Gillespie go L and retrace your steps back to Lorane.